Tag Archives: Alice Wise

 • Promotion of on-farm accountability

-• Provision of a proactive response to local needs and concerns
+• Provision of a pro-active response to local needs and concerns

 • Acting as another tool with which to respond to global competition